Ninjas are Polite!

-- Is the meeting set up with an organised structure that has a clear purpose and agenda?
+- Is there an organized structure to the meeting, with a clear purpose and agenda?

 - Is the topic of conversation important and timely?

-- If progress is going to be made, are the right people going to be in the room?
+- Will the right people be in the room?

-- Is there contextual information available to attendees in advance?
+- Is there contextual information available in advance?

-You realize that for whatever reason, you can’t or don’t want to attend the meeting proposed.
-Therefore, you’re going to have to reply saying no. Saying No, as we know, isn’t the easiest job to do, so here are some tips on how to politely decline your next meeting:
+If you want to make the grade as a true Productivity Ninja you are going to have to be ruthless.
+That means you say no to more meetings – especially the dull ones.
+Saying No, as we know, isn’t the easiest thing to do.
+It carries some risk, so here are some tips on how to politely decline your next meeting:

 How do you decline a meeting invitation politely?
-Let us know in the comment box below or tweet us @thinkproductivecanada
+Let us know in the comment box below or tweet us @thinkproductiveusa